9/9

 5 Reasons Why Banana Peels Make Good Fertilisers

-Banana peels are more than just waste; they are a treasure trove of nutrients, offering a sustainable and effortless solution to plant fertilisation.
-Packed with elements like potassium, calcium, and iron, these peels play a crucial role in various plant processes, from photosynthesis to disease resistance.
-In this article, we delve into the science behind using banana peels as a natural fertiliser and explore how this eco-friendly practice contributes to both plant health and environmental conservation.
+Banana peels offer a sustainable and effortless solution to plant fertilisation.
+Full of elements like potassium, calcium, and iron, Banana peels play a crucial role in various plant processes, from photosynthesis to disease resistance.

 Benefit Description